It's Rush Lindbos serving humanity all the while, meeting and surpassing all audience expectations every day.

 And he's going to settle score.

-And he's going to return the nation's wealth to its rightful owners, who, of course, have had all of theirs that there was justified to them stolen from them by evil people.
+And he's going to return the nation's wealth to its rightful owners, who, of course, have had all of theirs that was justified to them stolen from them by evil people.

 Halverson also wrote in 2007 in an article equating health reform to the unfinished business of the civil rights agenda.

-Halverson discusses the disparities between the races and health care coverage and states this.
+Halverson discusses the disparities between the races and healthcare coverage and states this.

 If we considered no other issue than racial and ethnic disparities, this nation's leadership, like the leadership of a number of states, should be moving this country down the path to an American form of universal coverage as quickly as possible.